Mids record six first-place performances

 Roberts first arrived at Navy during the summer of 1997 when he joined Lee Lawrence’s coaching staff as an assistant coach.
 In three seasons together the Lawrence-Roberts duo guided Navy to a 27-10 record, including an 18-9 mark in the Eastern Intercollegiate Swimming League.
 Roberts coached Navy’s 200 freestyle relay team that won the 1999 EISL title, and helped develop sprinter Clint Cornell to a 2000 Olympic Trials appearance and to the 2001 EISL 50-yard freestyle title.

 A 1992 graduate of Springfield College, where he was a four-year letterwinner and served as team captain for two seasons, Roberts began his coaching career upon graduation as the head coach of the women’s team at Wells College in his hometown of Aurora, N.Y.
 After two seasons at Wells, he served as a graduate assistant coach at East Carolina, where he also earned a master’s degree in athletic administration.
 In the summer of 1996, he joined the Villanova program for one year before coming to the Naval Academy.

 Roberts left Navy in 2000 to become the head coach at Colgate, during which time his men’s and women’s teams combined to post a three-year record of 39-36.

-Roberts and his wife, Nicole, have three sons –– Will, age 13; Nick, age 11; and Jackson, age nine.
+Roberts and his wife, Nicole, have three sons –– Will, who will begin his freshman season as a swimmer at Michigan this fall; Nick, age 16; and Jackson, age 14.